vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 ### Loading filetype code afterwards

-Rather than putting our option setting in `~/.vim/ftplugin/mail.vim`, we’ll put it in `~/.vim/after/ftplugin/mail.vim`—note the extra `after` level.
+Rather than putting our option setting in `~/.vim/ftplugin/mail.vim`, we’ll put it in `~/.vim/after/ftplugin/mail.vim`—note the extra level `after` in the path.
 The [after directory][ad] is run *after* the runtime files included in Vim, so with this path, we can ensure that our option is set *after* any main mail filetype plugin at `$VIMRUNTIME/ftplugin/mail.vim` has completed whatever it does.
-This makes it more straightforward to *override* what a filetype plugin configures if you happen to disagree with it.
+This makes it more straightforward to *override* what a filetype plugin configures, if you disagree with any of it.

 If you want to make this even more granular, you can also put files in *subdirectories* named after the filetype: